Our guide to watching Premier League action live in the UK and abroad

 How to watch the Premier League online: Amazon Prime Video

 Amazon Prime Video will show two rounds of matches during the 2023/24 season.
 These take place during the week commencing Monday, 4 December, and on Boxing Day (26 December).
 You’ll need to be an Amazon Prime member to access the company’s Prime Video streaming service and can sign up using the link below.
+It’s worth noting, however, that Amazon have not secured rights for the new domestic cycle which commences in the 2025/26 season and runs through to the end of the 2028/29 season.

 How to watch the Premier League online in the USA: NBC Sports